Striking off a Company vs. Members’ Voluntary Liquidation

 Striking off the company is the simplest and most cost-effective way to close but is only an option for companies that:

 - Have not traded or sold any stock in the last three months;

 - Have not changed names in the last three months;

 - Can demonstrate their solvency

 Before the company is struck off its share capital, reserves or any other assets should be distributed to its creditors and shareholders accordingly.
 The maximum value of company assets and share capital that can be distributed on strike off is £25,000.
 Any funds that exceed this limit will be taxed as income.
 For that reason, if you are a higher rate taxpayer or the company’s assets are likely to exceed £25,000, a Members’ Voluntary Liquidation could be the better option.

 A Members’ Voluntary Liquidation (MVL) is a formal process that can be used to close down a company in a tax efficient way.
-Examples of when an MVL might be used include:

 The MVL process is relatively quick and easy, but it is more expensive than applying to have the company struck off.
 That’s because a liquidator must be appointed to realise and distribute the assets to the creditors and shareholders on the company’s behalf.
 That brings administrative costs.
 However, this option may still make more financial sense due to tax considerations.